Hobo-Hilly/NetworkPlus/Network-Fundies/IPadressing-Schemes/README.md

 E      | 240.0.0.1 - 255.255.255.255 |

 RFC1918
-Since we cannot speak to the public internet with a our private networks internal addresses we need a NAT to translate our private IP address into a public one so it can be routed properly on the public internet.
+Since we cannot speak to the public internet with a private networks internal addresses we need a NAT to translate our private IP address into a public one so it can be routed properly on the public internet.

 Network address translation (NAT):
-We have to have a mechanism that allows us translate private IP addresses in the public IP addresses and that is NAT (Network Address Translation)
+We have to have a mechanism that allows us to translate private IP addresses in the public IP addresses and that is NAT (Network Address Translation)

 VLSM(Variable length subnet masking):
 VLSM (Variable Length Subnet Mask) is a technique that allows network administrators to divide an IP address space into subnets of different sizes, rather than dividing it into subnets of the same size.